 “No One Ever Died of Embarrassment”

 As a physician who knows the benefits of early detection, it’s sometimes easy to forget that many patients are intimidated by the idea of getting a colonoscopy.
 In fact, one in three eligible adults put it off.
 Why?
 Well, as we know, it’s certainly not as easy as getting an X-ray.
 But perhaps the biggest barrier is obvious: embarrassment.

 It’s natural for people to feel hesitant about undergoing a somewhat invasive screening like a colonoscopy, but it’s critical that they overcome their reluctance.
 To me, it boils down to an advertisement a gastroenterologist ran in my local newspaper: “No one ever died of embarrassment.”

 Other less-invasive colorectal cancer screening options exist, such as sigmoidoscopy and take-home kits that test for hidden blood in the stool (one popular kit is the FIT test).
 These are valuable screenings too, but, it’s important to keep things in perspective: A colonoscopy is a temporary inconvenience, like getting an oil change or visiting the dentist.
 But once you get a colonoscopy, you won’t need to get another one for ten years if everything is normal and you are of average risk.
 In contrast, a take-home test such as FIT has to be repeated every year.

-Nothing underscores the importance of colonoscopy and preventive screenings more than IBX’s commitment to encouraging our members to adhere to colonoscopy recommendations, including offering paid time off for our associates to get preventive screenings.
+Nothing underscores the importance of colonoscopies and preventive screenings more than our commitment to encouraging our members to adhere to colonoscopy recommendations.
+That’s why we offer paid time off for our associates to get preventive screenings.
 Independence members can sign up to receive text or email alerts reminding them when this and other important screenings are due.

-When to get a colonoscopy
+When to Get a Colonoscopy